How to Make Your Own Simple Six-Pocket Bag

 Step 2: Assemble Straps

-Fold a 4-x-34-1/2-inch strip in half lengthwise with wrong side inside; press.
-Open and fold long edges into the center; press.
-Refold in half and press.
-Topstitch 1/8 inch from outer edges to make a strap.
-Repeat to make a second strap.
+To assemble the straps, take one of your 4 x 34 1/2-inch strips and fold it in half lengthwise with the wrong side inside, and press.
+Open and fold long edges into the center, then press again.
+Refold the strip in half and press.
+Topstitch 1/8-inch from the outer edges to make a finished strap.
+Repeat this step with your other 4 x 34 1/2-inch strip to make a second strap.

 Step 3: Assemble Bag Pieces